jstucken/dbug-package/README.md

 # Usage

-Import with:
+Import and call within your script like this:

     from dbug_package.dbug import Dbug as dbug

-Then call within your script like this:

     # an example list
     names = ['bill', 'mary']